godotengine/godot-docs/tutorials/3d/3d_rendering_limitations.rst

 objects are sorted back to front before being drawn based on the Node3D's position, not the vertex position in world space.
 Due to this, overlapping objects may often be sorted out of order.
-To fix improperly sorted objects, tweak the material's :ref:`Render Priority
+To fix improperly sorted objects, tweak the material's
+:ref:`Render Priority <class_Material_property_render_priority>`
-<class_Material_property_render_priority>` property or the object's
+property or the node's
-:ref:`Sorting Offset <class_VisualInstance3D_property_sorting_offset>` .
-Render
+:ref:`Sorting Offset <class_VisualInstance3D_property_sorting_offset>`.
-Priority will force specific materials to appear in front or behind of other transparent materials while Sorting Offset will move the object forward or backward for the purpose of sorting.
+Render Priority will force specific materials to appear in front of or behind other transparent materials, while Sorting Offset will move the object forward or backward for the purpose of sorting.
 Even then, these may not always be sufficient.

 Some rendering engines feature *order-independent transparency* techniques to alleviate this, but this is costly on the GPU.
 Godot currently doesn't provide